 - When vehicular travel was necessary, the Teen Titans would ride in Cyborg's Cool Car... except for Robin, who would ride his own Badass Bike.

-- Biker Mice from Mars is Exactly What It Says on the Tin: they're humanoid mice, they come from Mars, and they're bikes.
+- Biker Mice from Mars is Exactly What It Says on the Tin: they're humanoid mice, they come from Mars, and they're bikers.
 For the Badass part...
 Back on Mars they routinely fought tanks one-on-one and won.

 - Some Transformers, such as Thrust from Beast Machines, Sideways from Transformers Armada and Prowl from Transformers Animated, take this even further... they're Badass Bikes.
 Oil Slick has yet to appear, but he looks the part and will likely fit the role to a T.